NativeInstruments/gocept.amqprun/README.txt

 gocept.amqprun
 ==============

-gocept.amqprun helps you writing and running AMQP consumers.
+gocept.amqprun helps you writing and running AMQP consumers, and sending AMQP messages.
 It currently only supports AMQP 0-8 and integrates with the Zope Tool Kit (ZTK) so you can use adapters, utilities and all the buzz.

 Basic concepts and terms